jfinci/AngularJSRailsInterview/README.md

 * Our app uses NgResource to handle async requests from the api endpoints.
 Please use this method to request the data from the `Movie` and `CastMember` tables. - `https://docs.angularjs.org/api/ngResource/service/$resource`

 ## Mock up
+_note: treat this as a wireframe - feel free to theme it in a modern, professional fashion._

 ![Mock Up](doc/lab_ui.png)